FarzamMohammadi/ado-express/README.md

 ### Environment Variables Configuration
 There are two ways to set the environment variables:
 1. Set them in .env file
-2. Pass them as arguments in the run command (Must remove example values from .env files)
+2. Pass them as arguments in the run command

 Make sure to set them according to your task via either the run command or .env file.
 For more information about environment variables, see [Environment Variables](#Environment-Variables).